ReCommenXer/BFTest/README.md

-    Main:AddToggleLeft("Auto Elite Hop",_G.AutoEliteHunterHop,function(value)
+    Main:AddToggleLeft("Auto Elite Hop",AutoEliteHunterHop,function(value)
-        _G.AutoEliteHunterHop = value
+        AutoEliteHunterHop = value
     end)

 spawn(function()
         pcall(function()
             while wait() do
-                if (_G.AutoEliteHunterHop and _G.combo) and World3 and not game:GetService("ReplicatedStorage"):FindFirstChild("Diablo") and not game:GetService("ReplicatedStorage"):FindFirstChild("Deandre") and not game:GetService("ReplicatedStorage"):FindFirstChild("Urban") and not game:GetService("Workspace").Enemies:FindFirstChild("Diablo") and not game:GetService("Workspace").Enemies:FindFirstChild("Deandre") and not game:GetService("Workspace").Enemies:FindFirstChild("Urban") and not game.Players.LocalPlayer.Backpack:FindFirstChild("God's Chalice") and not game.Players.LocalPlayer.Character:FindFirstChild("God's Chalice") then
+                if (AutoEliteHunterHop and combo) and World3 and not game:GetService("ReplicatedStorage"):FindFirstChild("Diablo") and not game:GetService("ReplicatedStorage"):FindFirstChild("Deandre") and not game:GetService("ReplicatedStorage"):FindFirstChild("Urban") and not game:GetService("Workspace").Enemies:FindFirstChild("Diablo") and not game:GetService("Workspace").Enemies:FindFirstChild("Deandre") and not game:GetService("Workspace").Enemies:FindFirstChild("Urban") and not game.Players.LocalPlayer.Backpack:FindFirstChild("God's Chalice") and not game.Players.LocalPlayer.Character:FindFirstChild("God's Chalice") then
                     Hop()
                 end
             end